MehediHasan-ds/Hospitality-Management-Data-Analysis-with-Power-BI/README.md

 ---

-## Revenue Lost from Cancellations Analysis
+## Revenue Lost from Cancellations Analysis {#revenue-lost-from-cancellations-analysis}
 ### **Key Insights**:
 - **Revenue Lost Due to Cancellations**: 295.2M
 - **Presidential class has the highest occupancy but a lower cancellation rate**, whereas **Elite and Premium classes have higher cancellation losses**.